Indian Motor Tariff (IMT) for Two-Wheelers in India

 Premium Calculation

-Insurers typically charge an extra premium of 3% of the total declared IDV of accessories.
-For example, United India Insurance explicitly notes that accessories cover (for bikes) are “covered on payment of an additional premium of 3% of the IDV of such accessories.”.
+Insurers typically charge an additional 3% premium on the total declared IDV of accessories.
+For example, United India Insurance explicitly notes that accessories cover (for bikes) is “covered on payment of an additional premium of 3% of the IDV of such accessories.”

 Exclusions